geonetwork/geonetwork-ui/docs/guide/configure.md

 - `external_viewer_url_template` (optional)

-  URL template allowing opening map layers in an external viewer; if set, applications such as the Datahub will offer a button next to the map viewer tp open the currently-viewed layers in an external viewer.
+  URL template allowing opening map layers in an external viewer; if set, applications such as the Datahub will offer a button next to the map viewer to open the currently-viewed layers in an external viewer.

   The template must include the following placeholders, which allow applications to inject the correct values when generating the final URL: